konstant-is/plugin-payload-navigation/README.md

 #### `slug`

-The `slug` field stores a URL-friendly string derived from other fields, typically the `title`.
+The `slug` field stores a URL-friendly string derived from other fields.

 | Field         | Type     | Default    | Description                                              |
 | ------------- | -------- | ---------- | -------------------------------------------------------- |